iTwin/pcf/README.md

 ```

+You usually do not need to install any iTwin.js related dependencies besides [domain schema npm packages](https://www.npmjs.com/search?q=%40bentley%20schema%20) (@bentley/{schema name}-schema) since most iTwin.js libraries are automatically installed as you install @itwin/pcf.
+If you do, you must make sure that they share the same version string as the ones installed by PCF, otherwise you may encounter unknown errors.

 Currently, all the documentations and API references of this project are embedded in source files.
 Use your IDE/language server to look them up through go-to-definitions.

 # PCF Constructs